HgAlexx/Hg.SecureShellSync/README.md

 This project has been moving from computer to computer and has never been in any version control system and I almost lost it because of this.

-So after 8 years, I think it is long overdue to properly manage it using a proper SCM and and share it.
+So after 8 years, I think it is long overdue to properly manage it using a proper SCM and share it.